johnnovak/gridmonger-site/source/annotations.rst

 Icon
     An icon chosen from a predefined set of 40 icons.

-You can create a note by pressing the :kbd:`N` key on a non-empty cell.
+To create a note, pressing the :kbd:`N` key on a non-empty cell.
 A cell cannot have more than one note; if you press the :kbd:`N` key on a cell that already contains a note, you'll be editing the existing note.
 To erase a note, press :kbd:`Shift+N`.